axibase/arduino/dataTransmission/README.md

 git clone https://github.com/Sild/arduino-mqtt
 mv arduino-mqtt $ARDUINO_IDE_FOLDER/libraries/MQTT
 ```
-We are working on getting our modifications accepted to main thread, it will available in ArduinoIDE library manager as soon as possible.

 ##DHT11 sensor
 If you are using DHT11 sensor, you are able to uncomment a few line in code to get data from sensors.
 Please read comments in sketch to figure out which line should be uncommented.
 For example: